4 Ways to Improve Construction Efficiency

 It’s equally as important to ensure that all supervisors and staff understand the true value of efficiently run processes and their impact on the success of the project, both in terms of completion time, and profits gained.
 If this is drilled into the team, they’re more likely to get on board with the changes that are implemented.
 You’ll want to make improving efficiency everyone’s job, and involving each team member in the initiative to improve greater efficiency will yield much better results.

 In all projects, there are going to be setbacks and factors that didn’t quite go to plan.
 It’s important, especially when working on domestic projects that affect the standard of living of the inhabitants, that you set realistic expectations with the stakeholders at the start of the project.

 Points 1 through 3 all amount to this final point.
-By maximising your usage of new technology, efficient planning and staff training / management as mentioned above, you’ll be able to manage client expectations more accurately.
+By maximising your use of new technology, efficient planning and staff training/management as mentioned above, you’ll be able to manage client expectations more accurately.